Where to Elope In Colorado

 About as far north as you can go in Colorado before hitting Wyoming, Red Mountain Open Space has the most western views I can think of.
 I love the amazing mountain range as well as the grasslands.

 This is a popular 6.3 roundtrip hike (but not like Colorado Springs Popular) that ends with majestic mountain views with a gorgeous lake.
 I highly suggest this spot and will be going there with or without you this summer just for the views!
 It opens June 1st and requires permits for hikers - but it's well worth it.

 Didn't see a location you're in love with?
-This is just a short list of options; Colorado is endless!
-I scout locations as part of my packages of my clients.
+This is just a shortlist of options; Colorado is endless!
+I scout locations as part of my packages for my clients.
 Or check out my other guides on places to elope in Washington State, or how to elope in Italy, South Africa, Bali, or Tunisia.